-For our first three trips with our baby to Barcelona, New Mexico and New York City, we stayed in hotels, as we always had before kids.
+For our first three trips (Barcelona with a baby, New Mexico and New York City with a baby) we stayed in hotels, as we always had before kids.
 We wanted to enjoy eating out and not worry about cooking our own meals.
 All we needed was a hotel on a quiet street that provided a baby crib.

 Getting from the Paris Airport to your Hotel

 We don’t recommend renting a car in Paris.
 You’ll enjoy your trip more if you don’t have to worry about parking or traffic.
 You’ll find plenty of suitable options to get from the Paris airport to your hotel.

 If you want door-to-door service from your Paris airport without lugging your car seat with you, we recommend you book a private transfer.
 We have used them in the past after long flights to Europe and they are such an affordable luxury.
 You can prebook an infant car seat and your driver will meet you at the arrival gate.
 Strollers are also acceptable luggage, but factor this in to the size of car you order.